MonteVerde Apartments Celebrates Volunteer Heroes

 Located in Baltimore City’s Lower Park Heights neighborhood, MonteVerde is a 301-unit community offering affordable housing for seniors and non-elderly disabled residents in two 13-story buildings.
 AHC Inc., a nonprofit affordable housing developer, acquired the property in 2008 and completed an extensive renovation of the property in 2010 that provided a single entrance to the two buildings, updated kitchens and baths, new windows and heating and cooling systems, and additional communal gathering spaces for residents.
 AHC’s Resident Services program provides extensive onsite education and social services for residents.

 About AHC Inc.

-Founded in 1975, AHC Inc. is a nonprofit developer of affordable housing in the mid-Atlantic region that provides quality homes and education programs for low-and moderate-income families.
-Based in Arlington, VA, AHC has developed more than 7,000 apartment units in 52 properties in Virginia and Maryland.
-AHC’s Resident Services program reaches 2,000 children, teens, adults and seniors each year through onsite education programs and activities.
+Founded in 1975, AHC Inc. is a nonprofit developer of affordable housing that provides quality homes and education programs for low-and moderate-income families.
+Based in Arlington, VA, AHC has developed more than 7,800 apartments in 50+ properties in Virginia, Maryland, and Washington, D.C.
+AHC’s Resident Services program reaches 3,000 children, teens, and adults and seniors each year through onsite education and social service programs and activities.
 Visit the AHC website for more information.